scriptydude1/RBX-RaydetectionMk2/README.md

  *Directional only:*
  - `Attachments` [table, Instance] - Table of all attachments made by this Raydetection Instance
  - `FromPart` [Instance] - Defaulted to BasePart.
-Directions will be calculated using THIS part.
+Directions will be calculated using CFrame of THIS part.
+To change it, please use :SetFromPart.
  - `RayDir` [Vector3] - Direction of a raycast.